phaethonp/we-ai/intro.md

 # we-ai
-A framework for building services over private data
+A framework for building public services and  Enterprise solutions over private data

            +-----------------------------------+
            | OpenAI                            |